KetanAtri/Code-Study/README.md

 Expected output: 71417, 131, 1221, 1331, 568865

 ### Message
 Please don't make any changes to the master branch, create your own branch and make the changes.
 I will pull the branches occasionally (if needed).
+The command for doing so using git CLT (command line tool) is:<br>
+`git checkout -b branch-name`, here `checkout` is for switching branches and `-b` is for creating a new branch.